 ⋅ Approximately 47% men, 53% women

 ⋅ Over 90% of students receive financial aid (need-based and/or academic scholarships) as McDaniel invests more than $40 million annually in grants and scholarships.

-- Nationally recognized independent college of the liberal arts and sciences, founded in 1867 as Western Maryland College.
+- Nationally recognized independent college of the liberal arts and sciences

 - 160-acre campus sits atop a hill overlooking downtown Westminster, Md., Carroll County’s largest town and county seat.